davidmcclure/open-syllabus-project/README.md

 ## How do I get the data?

-Unfortunately, we're unable publish the raw syllabi for copyright reasons.
-But, if you're interested in contributing to the project or working with the corpus, drop us a line at syllabusopen@gmail.com.
+If you're interested in contributing to the project or working with the corpus, drop us a line at syllabusopen@gmail.com.
 We're actively looking to develop research collaborations around this corpus, and would love to hear about what you're working on.